PEDSnet/Data_Models_Public/PEDSnet/V2/README.md

 ### DDL files

 The CDM V2 DDL scripts are organized by DBMS.
-Within each DBMS-specific directory, there are separate scripts to create tables, constraints, and indexes, as well as load the vocabulary data.
+Within each DBMS-specific directory, there are separate scripts to create tables, constraints, and indexes, as well as load the vocabulary data (which can be downloaded seperately [here](https://github.com/PEDSnet/Data_Models/tree/master/PEDSnet#omop-v5-vocabulary-for-version-2)).

 ### Documentation